SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 I say, "I'm sorry, Pinkie."

 Pinkie composes herself.
-"What for?"

-"I wasn't asleep the whole time…"

-"Oh… so you heard what I said?"
-Pinkie asked as her blush intensified again.
+"No, I'm sorry."

+"I feel bad for pretending to be a sleep."

+"Well, I feel bad for trying to steal your heart."

+"I didn't mean to put you through all that, I just wanted to know what was going on, then I accidentally fell asleep."

+"I wanted you to love me.
+I was too nervous to ask you out, so I thought if this heist."

-"Yes, but you don't need to worry about anything.
-You came here to steal my heart, well I'd say you succeeded.
-It's yours."
+"The heist was a success.
+You came here to steal my heart, well, It's yours."

 "Does that mean what I think it does?"
 Pinkie said as a smile formed on her lips.